clementtalleu/php-redis-om/README.md

 🥳 Congratulations, your PHP object is now registered in Redis !

-You can now retrieve your user wherever you like using the ObjectManager:
+You can now retrieve your user wherever you like using the repository provided by the Object Manager (or the object manager directly) :

 ```php
 // Retrieve the object from redis